 Habitat and Behavior of the Norway Rat:

-Norway Rats are adaptable and can thrive in various environments, including sewers, landfills, abandoned buildings, and yes, your attic!
+Norway Rats are adaptable and can thrive in various environments, including sewers, landfills, abandoned buildings, and your attic!
 Here are some of their behavioral habits:

 -